Workplace Dynamics Counselling in

 There is no single definition that applies cleanly to every situation.
 What matters clinically is the impact — whether the environment is affecting your mental health, your confidence, your ability to function, or your sense of self.
 You do not need a formal label to seek support.
 If what you are experiencing at work is causing significant distress, that is reason enough.

-I’n worried about retaliation if I raise concerns at work.
+I’m worried about retaliation if I raise concerns at work.
 Can counselling help with that?

 Yes.
 Fear of retaliation is one of the most common reasons people delay acting on workplace concerns, and it is often a realistic fear rather than an irrational one.
-Counselling provides space to think through what your options actually are, what the realistic risks of each look like, and what you are willing to do given those risks.
+Counselling provides space to think through what your options are, what the realistic risks of each look like, and what you are willing to do given those risks.
 The goal is not to push you toward any particular action but to help you make a decision you can stand behind.

 What if I’m not sure whether to stay or leave?